vsoch/vsoch.github.io/_posts/2020/2020-02-01-technology-better.md

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/753517999%3Fsecret_token%3Ds-Ei8RS&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>

 It's really easy to get excited about technology.
 How could we not?
-There are immense and seemingly unbelievable developments that might happen in the near to distant future, including but not limited to medical advances to cure disease, environmental policy paired with infrastructure, or more generally initaitives to make our world a better place.
+There are immense and seemingly unbelievable developments that might happen in the near to distant future, including but not limited to medical advances to cure disease, environmental policy paired with infrastructure, or more generally initiatives to make our world a better place.
 It's interesting how many of these developments are intimately tied to advances in technology, and because of this, many of us subconsciously tie new technology to indicating a state of betterment.
 For example, innovation often comes by way of faster computers, more impressive scaling of services, and new or optimized algorithms.
 In fact, we are so blindly optimistic about technology that we often forget that technological change or "development" isn't always necessarily a good thing.